Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Convergence Results

-From \cite{bohm1975continuity} we know that if $\zeta(y)$ is a compact set for all $y$ then it a continuous set-valued function.
-Moreover, since $\zeta(y)$ is a singleton for all possible values of $y$, then we treat it as a vector-valued function which is continuous and piece-wise affine \citep{borrelli2003geometric}. \begin{assum} The feasibility set $Z$ that appears in \eqref{mod-main-policy} is a non-empty and bounded polyhedron. \end{assum} Assumption \ref{as_z} is reasonable since this is the set of implementable solutions of the decision-maker, typically representing physical quantities. \begin{assum} The feasibility set of the dual of the problem that defines $Q_a(z,y)$ in \eqref{mod-main-rec} is non-empty and bounded. \end{assum} Note that this set does not depend on $z$ and $y$, since they appear in the RHS of the primal problem.
+From \cite{bohm1975continuity}, we know that if $\zeta(y)$ is a compact set for all $y$ then it is a continuous set-valued function.
+Moreover, since $\zeta(y)$ is a singleton for all possible values of $y$, then we treat it as a vector-valued function that is continuous and piecewise affine \citep{borrelli2003geometric}. \begin{assum} The feasibility set $Z$ that appears in \eqref{mod-main-policy} is a non-empty and bounded polyhedron. \end{assum} Assumption \ref{as_z} is reasonable since this is the set of implementable solutions of the decision-maker, typically representing physical quantities. \begin{assum} The feasibility set of the dual of the problem that defines $Q_a(z,y)$ in \eqref{mod-main-rec} is non-empty and bounded. \end{assum} Note that this set does not depend on $z$ and $y$ since they appear in the RHS of the primal problem.
 Again, this assumption is akin to a relatively complete recourse assumption applied to the problem defining the outer-level function.

-We state now our main convergence result. \begin{thm} Consider the process given by \eqref{mod-main-obj}--\eqref{mod-main-rec} and its output $\theta_{T}$.
-Suppose that (i) Assumptions \ref{as1}, \ref{as_z} and \ref{as_dualQ} hold, (ii) the forecasting function $\Psi(\cdot,\cdot)$ is continuous in both arguments, (iii) the data process $(X_{1},Y_{1}),\ldots,(X_{T},Y_{T})$ is independent and identically distributed (with $(X,Y)$ denoting a generic element), (iv) the random variable $Y$ is integrable, and (v) the set $\Theta$ is compact.
-Then,
+We state now our main convergence result. \begin{thm} Consider the process given by \eqref{mod-main-obj}--\eqref{mod-main-rec} and {any possible output $\theta_{T} \in S_T$, for each $T$}.
+Suppose that (i) Assumptions \ref{as1}, \ref{as_z} and \ref{as_dualQ} hold, (ii) the forecasting function $\Psi(\cdot,\cdot)$ is continuous in both arguments, (iii) the data process $(X_{1},Y_{1}),\ldots,(X_{T},Y_{T})$ is independent and identically distributed (with $(X,Y)$ denoting a generic element), (iv) the random variable $Y$ is integrable, and (v) the set $\Theta$ is compact and non-empty.
+Then, {with probability 1,}

 where $d$ is the Euclidean distance from a point to a set and $S^{*}$ is defined as